fieder/fromecoderdojo/_posts/2019-10-07-api-integration.md

 ### Playing time

-Let's try to integrate with the core API to find out more details about the data we consume
+Let's try to integrate with our animals API to find out more details about the data we consume